Our Services | Conditions

 The optimal treatment for skin laxity depends on the severity, and often the best results come with a combination of treatments.
 The DLC Team will customize the best treatments for you.
 Laser therapies and light-based therapies can rejuvenate skin quality and texture.
-Combining laser, light with injectable fillers and botulinum toxin (e.g., Botox, Dysport, Xeomin) can lead to impressive results, leaving skin appearing healthy, rejuvenated, and youthful.
+Combining laser, light with injectable fillers and neurotoxins (e.g., Botox, Dysport) can lead to impressive results, leaving skin appearing healthy, rejuvenated, and youthful.

 Skin tags are completely benign growths that often occur due to hormones or genetics, and are common around the neck, abdomen, and under the breasts.
 Skin tags can easily be removed using a variety of techniques.